csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **5.6 OLAP\*\***

-An online analytical processing (OLAP) system is an interactive system that per- mits an analyst to view different summaries of multidimensional data.
+An online analytical processing (OLAP) system is an interactive system that permits an analyst to view different summaries of multidimensional data.
 The word _online_ indicates that an analyst must be able to request new summaries and get responses online, within a few seconds, and should not be forced to wait for a long time to see the result of a query.

-There are many OLAP products available, including some that ship with database products such as Microsoft SQL Server, and Oracle, and other stand- alone tools.
+There are many OLAP products available, including some that ship with database products such as Microsoft SQL Server, and Oracle, and other standalone tools.
 The initial versions of many OLAP tools assumed that data is memory resident.
 Data analysis on small amounts of data can in fact be performed using spreadsheet applications, such as Excel.
 However, OLAP on very large amounts of data requires that data be resident in a database, and requires support from the database for efficient preprocessing of data as well as for online query processing.
 In this section, we study extensions of SQL to support such tasks.

 **5.6.1 Online Analytical Processing**